Tangotai Kofun: Overview

-The Tagotai Kofun cluster dates from a time when the area was still populated by the Emishi people and was beyond the control of the central Yamato government, yet it indicates the penetration and survival of late Kofun period culture beyond the political bounds of the central government, and hints at possible direct contact between the northern Tōhoku region of Japan and the Korean peninsula in prehistoric times.
+The Tagotai Kofun cluster dates from a time when the area was still populated by the Emishi people and was beyond the control of the central imperial government, yet it indicates the penetration and survival of late Kofun period culture beyond the political bounds of the central government, and hints at possible direct contact between the northern Tōhoku region of Japan and the Korean peninsula in prehistoric times.

 The site was backfilled after excavation, and is located approximately 10 minutes by car from Hachinohe Station.